adrian-miasik/unity-shaders/README.md

 - Unity Shaders is a project I created to learn more about shaders.
 Hopefully others can learn a thing or two as well :)
 - See [my GitHub profile](https://github.com/adrian-miasik) for more open source work
 - I'm also currently open for work, if you're hiring send me an email at: `recruit.11946@adrian-miasik.com`

-## Donate
-If you'd like to support my work, you can donate to help support this project via [GitHub Sponsors](https://github.com/sponsors/adrian-miasik) ❤️

 ## Contact Us / Support Line
 Need help?
 Found a bug?